nats-io/nats-site/content/blog/ngs-nsc-2019.md

 While this is a fairly major change, we think that it will minimize the context switching between local and NGS accounts, and unify the tools required to manage your account across all nats-servers.
 Moving forward you will use `nsc` to add imports and exports, or create new users. `ngs` will only be used to edit your billing plan.

 Migration is a two part process.
-First, you will tell NSC to download the current operator JWT for the Synadia operator JWT using the standard `add operator` command.
+First, you will tell `nsc` to download the current JWT for the Synadia operator using the standard `add operator` command.
 We have extended `nsc` to understand special named operators.
-You can create these in your enterprise as well, check out the [nsc doc](https://nats-io.github.io/docs/nats_tools/nsc/) to learn how.
+You can create these in your enterprise as well, check out the [tools documentation](https://nats-io.github.io/docs/nats_tools/nsc/) to learn how.
 Adding the Synadia operator will set the default operator to Synadia.
 Using that default, we can use a hidden command in `nsc` just for this transition to migrate your existing `ngs` accounts and users to the new folder.
-This process will copy the JWTs for your accounts and update them on the NGS servers.
+This process will copy the JWTs for your accounts and upload them on the NGS servers.
 It will also copy the user JWTs.
 Once the migration succeeds you can archive the old folder, as you won't need it any longer.

 ```bash
 nsc add operator -u synadia
 nsc migrate --operator-dir ~/.ngs/nats/synadia
 ```

-If you don’t have nsc installed, you can download the installer at [https://github.com/nats-io/nsc](https://github.com/nats-io/nsc).
+If you don’t have `nsc` installed, you can download the installer at [https://github.com/nats-io/nsc](https://github.com/nats-io/nsc).
 The latest [ngs installer](https://github.com/ConnectEverything/ngs-cli) will install `nsc` as well.

-Once you migrate, you can use `nsc` to add users with `nsc add user -n steve`, while `ngs` has a small set of commands like `ngs status` and `ngs edit` to manage your Synadia NGS billing account.
+Once you migrate, you can use `nsc` to add users with `nsc add user -n steve`, while `ngs` has a small set of commands like `ngs status` and `ngs edit` to manage your Synadia billing account.

-By default, NGS provides three demo services (echo, usage, active) to new accounts through a set of automated imports added to your account JWT when you first upload it.
+By default, Synadia provides three demo services (echo, usage, active) to new accounts through a set of automated imports added to your account JWT when you first upload it.
 These services can now be accessed with the `nsc` tool.
 In fact, `nsc` has added tools to publish, subscribe, request, reply and check round trip message times with your operator's server.
 These tools work with NGS but also with other operators if they are configured to include a connect URL.

 The echo service returns what you send it, a standard NATS request.